amirdew/CollectionViewPagingLayout/README.md

 - `func goToNextPage(animated: Bool = true)`
 - `func goToPreviousPage(animated: Bool = true)`

-these are safe wrappers for setting `ContentOffset` of `UICollectionview`
+These are safe wrappers around setting the `ContentOffset` of `UICollectionview`.
-you can also get current page by a public variable `CollectionViewPagingLayout.currentPage` or listen to changes by using `CollectionViewPagingLayout.delegate`:
+You can get the current page by a public variable `CollectionViewPagingLayout.currentPage`.
+Listen to the changes via `CollectionViewPagingLayout.delegate`:
 ```swift
 public protocol CollectionViewPagingLayoutDelegate: class {
     func onCurrentPageChanged(layout: CollectionViewPagingLayout, currentPage: Int)